codazoda/notes/InterviewOutline.md

 	- If you had unlimited resources and could do anything what would it be?

+	- When I Google you, what will I find?

 - Work Preferences

 	- What is your preferred professional communication style?